leblancdaniel/marchmadness21/README.md

 - Test new models on 2021 bracket

 ## Top models from 2019 competition
-Each year, Kaggle/Google Cloud host a competition to come up with the best bracket prediction method(https://www.kaggle.com/c/mens-machine-learning-competition-2019).
+Each year, [Kaggle/Google Cloud host a competition](https://www.kaggle.com/c/mens-machine-learning-competition-2019) to come up with the best bracket prediction method.
 The leaderboard ranking are sorted in ascending order by `log loss`.
 In the 2019 competition, the 1st place received a log loss of `0.41477`, 5th place log loss was `0.43148`, and 10th place log loss was `0.43759`.
-You can see the full 2019 leaderboard here(https://www.kaggle.com/c/mens-machine-learning-competition-2019/leaderboard).
+You can see the full 2019 leaderboard [here](https://www.kaggle.com/c/mens-machine-learning-competition-2019/leaderboard).

 Interestingly, the first place model admits to getting "lucky" by manually overriding 3 first round predictions.
 While other top submissions committed to a more programmatic approach, and taking data from kenpom.com for additional team stats.

 ## Data sources
-This link(https://www.kaggle.com/c/mens-machine-learning-competition-2019/data) shares all of the data available for the 2019 competition.
+This [link](https://www.kaggle.com/c/mens-machine-learning-competition-2019/data) shares all of the data available for the 2019 competition.
 We may pull in extra data sources later on if we feel like it will benefit our models.

 ## Simple model
 Let's try just using logistic regression on a few variables - this should work well for uneven matches where the victor should be obvious, but in the event the match appears to be more even, we may want to try something to account for the uncertainty.